Cozonac Recipe (VIDEO)

 What sets my recipe apart from the rest?

-This Cozonac Recipe has been more critically judged and tested than any other recipe on the blog.
+This recipe has been more critically judged and tested than any other recipe on the blog.
 This is because it is a remake of my mama’s famous recipe!
 It has her stamp of approval – which is worth far more than a Michelin star.
 But let’s get this straight – nothing will compare to my mama’s Cozonac but this comes pretty close.

-Why you'll love my recipe.
+Why you'll love my Cozonac recipe

 Mama approved